Kvtran3546/Team3-agile/README.md

 - clone the repository
 - open terminal
 - cd into Town_Treasures
-- Enter "yarn install"
+- Enter "yarn install" or "npm install"
-- Enter "yarn dev" to deploy the website locally.
+- Enter "yarn dev" or "npm run dev" to deploy the website locally.

 Making changes:
 - Never work on the master/main branch